 12. The British Military at the Cape

 The Dutch were the first to recognise the merits of the Cape as a refreshment station for their ships because it lay halfway along the strategic sea route between Europe and the East.
-When war clouds blanketed Europe in the late 18th Century, the British occupied the Cape to prevent it falling into French hands.
+When war clouds blanketed Europe in the late 18th Century, the British occupied the Cape to prevent it from falling into French hands.
 Apart from a break of about four years, they remained for over a century.
 Thousands of British troops were garrisoned at the Cape during that time and whilst their military records will not be found in this country a lot of detail pertaining to their families can.
 Some soldiers married local girls and many whose families had accompanied them to the Cape had their children baptised at local English churches.
 One of the main sources of military baptisms is St George’s Anglican Cathedral Church, Cape Town, whose wings fell under the garrison at the Castle.
 Another is St John’s Anglican Church, Wynberg situated near the large garrison at Wynberg Camp.
-St George’s Cathedral records pre 1900 can be found at the Cape Archives and on this web site whilst the St John’s records in Wynberg are kept at the church.
+St George’s Cathedral records pre-1900 can be found at the Cape Archives and on this website whilst the St John’s records in Wynberg are kept at the church.

 13. 1820 British Settlers

 The British government started the Cape Emigration Scheme in 1819.
 Its intention was to aid British families to emigrate and settle the Eastern frontier regions of the Cape Colony thereby creating a deterrent to troublesome Xhosa tribes crossing the colonial boundary.
 It was a rough and dangerous undertaking but post-Napoleonic war England had a high unemployment rate and the idea of being given 100 acres of land and a free passage was attractive.
 In 1820 therefore, about 1000 British families settled in the Eastern Cape.
-Some were more successful than others but in general their impact on the history of South Africa was enormous.
+Some were more successful than others but in general, their impact on the history of South Africa was enormous.
 One of the Settlers, Thomas Pringle, a native of Edinburgh, Scotland won the battle against Lord Charles Somerset in attaining the freedom of the Press in the Colony.
 The history of the 1820 Settlers has been well documented and is kept very much alive by their descendants.

 14. The Cape Town Family History Society

-Although the Cape Town Family History Society was only established in April 2002 its rapidly growing membership already boasts members from as far afield as Britain, Australia, New Zealand and Canada.
+Although the Cape Town Family History Sciety was only established in April 2002 its rapidly growing membership already boasts members from as far afield as Britain, Australia, New Zealand and Canada.
 It has a progressive, go-getter approach to family history research, with the emphasis firmly placed on getting to know the historical context in which one’s ancestors lived, what influenced their decisions and what kind of people they were.
 The Society also provides members with a quarterly News Letter.

 Aided Immigration from Britain to South Africa 1857 – 1867 by Esme Bull published by Human Sciences Research Council, 1991 (ISBN 0 7969 1014 6)